COSC3020/detecting-cycles-livi5599-1/README.md

 -----

-My implementation has a worst-case big $\Theta(n^2)$ complexity.
-This comes from the while loop with the nested for loop, as they each have a runtime of big $\Theta(n)$.
+My implementation has a worst-case big $\Theta(V^2)$ complexity, where V is the number of nodes in the given graph.
+This comes from the while loop with the nested for loop, as they each have a runtime of big $\Theta(V)$.
 I included comments in my code that help show how I got my answer.

 -----